 1. Providers in private practice can only participate in MIPS if they meet specific criteria.

-You are required to participate in 2019 if, between October 1, 2017, and September 30, 2018 (plus a 30-day claims runout period during which providers can still submit claims for services rendered during that window), you:
+You are required to participate in 2019 if, between October 1, 2017, and September 30, 2018 (plus a 30-day claims runout period during which providers can still submit claims for services rendered during that window), you or your practice:

 - Served more than 200 Medicare Part B beneficiaries;